dcat4/ensembleTax/taxmapper_tutorial.md

 *taxmapper*'s purpose is to map a collection of taxonomic assignments onto a different taxonomic nomenclature (set of naming and ranking conventions).

 It does this via rank-agnostic exact name matching.
 In other words, *taxmapper* doesn't care about the heirarchical structure of a taxonomic nomenclature, and assumes that a taxonomic name means the same thing regardless of which reference database that name is found in.
+There are some exceptions to this when ambiguous names are encountered; see Example 5 below for details on what constitutes an ambiguous name and how these are handled by ensembleTax.

 ### Examples

-To demonstrate the functionality of *taxmapper*, we'll create an artificial set of taxonomic assignments to mimic those you might obtain with, for example, dada2's *assignTaxonomy* function, as well as an artificial taxonomic nomenclature that mimic's those available in the ensembleTax R package.
+To demonstrate the functionality of *taxmapper*, we'll create an artificial set of ASVs and corresponding taxonomic assignments as well as an artificial taxonomic nomenclature that mimic's those available in the ensembleTax R package.

 So first, load the ensembleTax package, and create the artificial data sets: